jowhule/pokedex/README.md

 ## Pokedex
-A passion project still in the making because I love pokemon and I think their wikipedia page is too cluttered with unnecessary information.
+A passion and learning project still in the making because I love pokemon and I think their wikipedia page is too cluttered with unnecessary information.

 [Live site](https://personalpokedex-one.vercel.app/)